bogue89/ViewLayout/README.md

 ## Xcode

-In `Package Dependencies` inside your project file paste the repo url `https://github.com/bogue89/ViewLayout` in the field "Search or Enter Package URL"
+In `Package Dependencies` inside your project file paste the repo url `https://github.com/bogue89/ViewLayout` in the field "Search or Enter Package URL".

 Set the Dependency Rule to Up to Next Major Version using the latest `ViewLayout` [release](https://github.com/bogue89/ViewLayout/releases)

 Resolve Package Versions

 ## Swift Package Manager